An settlement between entities to bequeath belongings isn’t enforceable

 Once you decide to purchase an investment property, it’s important to do everything you can to ensure your credit score stays as high as possible until the loan is approved and signed.
 Your goal is to land the best possible interest rate because even half a percentage point can add tens of thousands of dollars of total interest payments to a 30-year loan (and affect your wealth-building abilities).

 When maintaining a property, having access to credit can be helpful because it lets you make repairs and keep things in good living condition for your tenants.
 One thing that can affect your credit score is the amount of credit you’re using.
-Unfortunately, keeping a higher balance could result in a lower credit score.
+Unfortunately, holding a higher balance could result in a lower credit score.
 As a rule, keep your credit utilization at 30 percent or less.
 For example, if your credit card has a $5,000 limit, the balance should not get any higher than $1,500.
 Keep an eye on the balance throughout the billing cycle, and pay it down when you can.